UdeshyaDhungana/UdeshyaDhungana.github.io/content/articles/2025-05-21-understanding-git-internals.md

 <mode><space><name>00<20_bytes_sha1>
 ```

 The `mode` refers to the permissions of the file/directory.
 Git does not store all of the UNIX permissions.
-Here are all the modes you will encounter in git.
+The full set of modes git uses is:

 | Mode | Type | Description |
 | --- | --- | --- |